-18. Exams and Ouizzes
+18. Exams and Quizzes

 There will be one midterm and a final exam and 10 summative quizzes in this course.
-The exam dates are as follows, while quizzes will be given on a more frequent basis.
-Please note that while you will have several days over which you can submit a HW or a quiz, the exams are an exception, which will be administered only on specific days and times.
+The exam dates are as follows, while guizzes will be given on a more frequent basis.
+Please note that while you will have several days over which you can submit a HW or a quiz, the exams are an exception, which will be administered only on specific days and times in the class.

-Midterm: Thursday, Oct 7, 2021, in class
+Midterm: Thursday, Oct 5, 2022, in class

-Robot Design Project Demo: Thursday, December 2, 2021, in class

-Final Exam: Tuesday, December 14, 2021, from 2:15 am to 5:00 pm, in class
+Robot Design Project Demo: Monday, December 5, 2022, in class Final Exam: Wednesday, December 7, 2022, 5:30-8:00 PM, in class